sarfogate/acad_web/content/publication/esf_inter_hiv_23/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Cox PH output: Reference level of categorical covariates denoted reference and have estimated HR of 1'
+  caption: 'Acceptability results of the study'
   focal_point: Smart
   placement: 1
   preview_only: false